 The Gout Diet: Exactly What To Eat If You Have This Painful Form Of Arthritis

 Once called "the disease of kings," gout has certainty spread beyond the castle walls.
-More than 8.3 million Americans suffer from this painful form of arthritis, and that number has been steadily growing.
-While gout is often associated with an overindulgent lifestyle, doctors now understand it can be caused by both genetic and lifestyle factors.
+More than 8.3 million Americans1 suffer from this painful form of arthritis, and that number has been steadily growing.
+While gout is often associated with an overindulgent lifestyle, doctors now understand it can be caused by both genetic and lifestyle factors2.
 Luckily, there are many natural remedies and diet modifications you can make to reduce your risk or manage your symptoms.
 Here, we break down what's behind this debilitating disease and how to eat (and not eat) for relief.